biojava/biojava.github.io/_wikis/User_talk:Seeker.md

 ------------------------------------------------------------------------

-Iwas working with sequence file in GenBank format.
-This file contained the following text fragment:
+I was working with the sequence file in GenBank format when I notised one irrational thing.

+That file contained the following text fragment:

 `
  ...